Arkansas Highway 247: Route description

-Highway 247 begins at Highway 7 (Arkansas Avenue/Scenic 7 Byway) in southern Russellville just east of Whig Creek, and less than one mile (1.6 km) from the Arkansas River.
+Highway 247 begins at Highway 7 (Arkansas Avenue) in southern Russellville just east of Whig Creek, and less than one mile (1.6 km) from the Arkansas River.
 The highway runs east along the southern city limits of Russellville through a largely vacant industrial area, shortly passing through unincorporated area before entering Pottsville.
 Though within city limits, Highway 247 continues due east through mostly undeveloped terrain, crossing the Tanyard Branch and Galla Creek before turning north.
 Highway 247 passes over the Union Pacific Railway tracks just before an intersection with US Highway 64 (US 64) and Highway 363 (Crow Mountain Drive) just south of Interstate 40 (I-40).

 The ArDOT maintains Highway 247 like all other parts of the state highway system.
 As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2017, estimates in Russellville were 6,900 vehicles per day (VPD), with 4,700 VPD near the northern terminus in Pottsville.
 This segment of Highway 247 is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.